Keeping Your Garden Safe Over Winter

 Keeping your garden safe and protected during the winter can be a hard task for any gardener.
-With the unpredictability of the British winter especially, it can be hard to know whether to prepare for snow, slight frost or just lots and lots of rain.
+With the unpredictability of the British winter especially.
+It can be hard to know whether to prepare for snow, slight frost or just lots and lots of rain.

-These are just a couple of tips for keeping your lawn and plants safe during the winter period and there are plenty more that you can find with just a little research.
-Whether you’re a novice gardener or a pro, it can be a good idea to check out whether what you’re doing in your garden at winter is the best thing possible for your plants to give them a fighting chance at making it through until spring.
+These are just a couple of tips for keeping your lawn and plants safe during the winter period.
+There are plenty more that you can find with just a little research.
+Whether you’re a novice gardener or pro, check out whether what you do over winter is the best possible.
+Giving them a fighting chance at making it through until spring.